 (Joh.
 El.
 Ridinger’s Hunting Album) III/5. – Cf. Thienemann 205. – From the “Collection of Rare Deer Antlers Abnormities and Deer Pictures” carried as 3rd part. – The whole rare set almost unknown to literature and comprising 80 sheet plus a recently discovered illustrated title of far larger image size (13¾ × 14⅛ in [47.5 × 36 cm]), though practically to be completed just peu à peu.
 In the pictorial effect corresponding to that of the aquatint technique not used by Ridinger anymore. – On strong wide-margined paper.
 Especially in the outer parts of the wide white margin quite weakly foxspotted.

-After plate 10 of the “Study of the Wild Animals”, though reproducing the memorial on the right side of the picture half only anymore and therefore shifting the action more clearly into the center:
+After plate 10 of the “Contemplation of the Wild Animals”, though reproducing the memorial on the right side of the picture half only anymore and therefore shifting the action more clearly into the center:

 “ That the stag scratches up the ant-hill in fury, in this Ridinger is mistaken, this he does with relish because the invigorating ant smell is pleasing to him ”

 (Th.). – Without Brockes’ verses. – Just in respect of the quite independent effect of the picture due to the lithographic technique an

 Offer no. 12,405 | EUR 322. | export price EUR 306. (c.
 US$ 322.) + shipping

 also see Ridinger’s own etching of this sujet

 Presently available here :